Springer fibers and Schubert points: Introduction

 where $T$ denotes the row-strict tableau associated to $wB\in \B^X$ and $w_T\in S_n$ is the corresponding Schubert point.
 The union simplifies as

 where $St(\lambda)$ denotes the set of standard tableaux of shape $\lambda$. \end{THM}

-This proves a conjecture arising out of work by Harada and the second author, which suggested a similar result for a larger family of varieties called nilpotent Hessenberg varieties \cite{HT}.
-Earlier work of Mbirika proves the conjecture for regular nilpotent Hessenberg varieties, whose Betti numbers equal those of a particular Schubert variety \cite{M}.
+This theorem proves a conjecture that arises out of work by Harada and the second author \cite{HT}.
+That paper proved that the Betti numbers of the Peterson variety are the same as the Betti numbers of the Schubert variety corresponding to a specific permutation, which suggests a similar result for a larger family of varieties called nilpotent Hessenberg varieties.
+This was confirmed for regular nilpotent Hessenberg varieties in Lie type $A$ by Mbirika (who described their Betti numbers \cite{M}) and Reiner (who noted that these Betti numbers agree with the Betti numbers of a kind of Schubert variety called a Ding variety \cite{D, DMR}).
+Springer fibers are another special case of nilpotent Hessenberg varieties, so our theorem naturally extends these results.

-The second part of Theorem \ref{THM1} recovers one of the key conclusions of Springer theory: that the top-dimensional components of $\B^X$ are indexed by standard tableaux, implied both by Springer's original work and geometrically by later work of Spaltenstein \cite{S} and others.
+The second part of Theorem \ref{THM1} also recovers one of the key conclusions of Springer theory: that the top-dimensional components of $\B^X$ are indexed by standard tableaux, implied both by Springer's original work and geometrically by later work of Spaltenstein \cite{S} and others.

 In fact our main result is stronger: it is a bijection on all Betti numbers, not just the top-dimensional ones.
 While this paper does not stress the geometric context, this is a dimension-preserving bijection between the Schubert cells in the union $\bigcup_{T\in St(\lambda)}\overline{C}_{w_T}$ and a set of affine cells $C_w \cap \B^X$ that partition the Springer variety.